yyhh-org/site/content/tails-no-tales-cat-show.md

 Tags: Pets, Events
 Slug: tails-no-tales-cat-show
 Lang: en
+Summary: Photos and impressions from a first visit to the Tails & No Tales cat show, plus a peacock-feather souvenir for Tom and Mayori at home.
 ---

 This is the first time we have even been to a cat show.
 We have enjoyed it a lot!